cowills/cedar-fed-pres/README.md

 ## Cedar Docs
 https://rei.github.io/rei-cedar-docs/ Cedar doc site https://rei.github.io/rei-cedar-docs/getting-started/as-a-developer/ Getting started as a developer guide.
 End to end walkthrough on using Cedar.
+Note: This is not a "for beginners guide", this document will always contain the current recommended Cedar usage.

 ## Cedar Repos
 https://github.com/rei/rei-cedar-tokens